basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 `riakuser`, you would need to use the `print-grants` command, detailed below.

-`security print-user` or `security-print-group` (singular) can be used with a name as argument to see the same information as above, except for only that user or group.
+The `security print-user` or `security-print-group` (singular) commands can be used with a name as argument to see the same information as above, except for only that user or group.

 ### Permissions Grants For a Single User or Group